giamdalessandro/bioinformatics_project2_2020/README.md

 $ cd \usr\local\lib\python3.6\dist-packages\bctpy-0.5.2-py3.6.egg\bct\algorithms
 ```

 Then open file `motifs.py` and change array sizes to `200` at lines 701-702 (refer to the second screenshot).

+a.